mt-mods/minislots/README.txt

-[WILD!] is basically "don't care", as far as the engine's concerned, and will match the highest entry in the table that can theoretically form a match, regardless of how many symbols actually match.
+[WILD!] is basically "don't care", as far as the engine's concerned, and will match the highest entry in the table that can theoretically form a match, regardless of how many symbols actually match, except if a wild_doesnt_match table is also specified in the machine definition.
+This table should be self-explanatory -- whatever symbols are listed there, a [WILD!] symbol will not match, regardless of its position in the payline or the value of a given match line.

 For example, suppose you get a normal-looking spin showing [WILD!][77][77][lemon][cherry] on a line on the 5-reel demo machine.
 That